shwetaruparel/PickAnpPlace/README.md

   ![Generalised Xform][image_3]
   ![Homo Xform][image_4]

   Position and orientation of the gripper link can be calulated from simulation in ROS.
-Since these values are returned in quaternions,   we can use the transformations.py module from the TF package and Positions Px Py and Pz from requested pose.
-The
+Since these values are returned in quaternions,   we can use the transformations.py module from the TF package and use euler_from_quaternions() method to get the roll, pitch, and yaw   values.Position Px, Py, Pz can be calculated from the requested pose.
-  euler_from_quaternions() method will output the roll, pitch, and yaw values.
 Wrist Center can be calculated using the following .

   ![Wrist Center][image_5]